German submarine U-14 (1935): Design

 German Type IIB submarines were enlarged versions of the original Type IIs.
 U-14 had a displacement of 279 t when at the surface and 328 t while submerged.
 Officially, the standard tonnage was 250 LT, however.
 The U-boat had a total length of 42.70 m, a pressure hull length of 28.20 m, a beam of 4.08 m, a height of 8.60 m, and a draught of 3.90 m.
 The submarine was powered by two MWM RS 127 S four-stroke, six-cylinder diesel engines of 700 PS for cruising, two Siemens-Schuckert PG VV 322/36 double-acting electric motors producing a total of 460 PS for use while submerged.
 She had two shafts and two 0.85 m propellers.
 The boat was capable of operating at depths of up to 80–150 m.

 The submarine had a maximum surface speed of 12 kn and a maximum submerged speed of 7 kn.
 When submerged, the boat could operate for 35–42 nmi at 4 kn; when surfaced, she could travel 3800 nmi at 8 kn.
 U-14 was fitted with three 53.3 cm torpedo tubes at the bow, five torpedoes or up to twelve Type A torpedo mines, and a 2 cm anti-aircraft gun.
 The boat had a complement of twentyfive.

 Service history

-Early in the war, on 3 September 1939, U-14 attacked a Polish submarine and claimed to have sunk it.
+Early in the war, on 3 September 1939 in the evening, U-14 attacked a Polish submarine with one torpedo from a surface, and claimed to have sunk it.
 In reality the Polish submarine, ORP Sęp, was not damaged as the torpedo launched by U-14 exploded prematurely.
+According to Jan Bartelski, the torpedo also missed the target.

 After serving on six operational patrols, U-14 was used as a training boat and transferred to U-boat training flotillas, serving with the 23rd and 24th U-boat Flotillas until the end of the war.
 Despite the high casualties suffered by the Unterseebootwaffen (German submarine arm), U-14 suffered no known casualties during the war.

 U-14 was scuttled on 5 May 1945 at Wilhelmshaven.